-- If you're eligible to vote and not already in the Register, Elections Canada will accept this as your request to be added.
+- If you're eligible to vote and not already in the National Register of Electors, Elections Canada will accept this as your request to be added.

-- When it's time to vote, you'll receive a personalized voter information card that tells you when, where and ways to vote.
-You'll be all set!
+- When it's time to vote, you will receive a voter information card that tells you where, when, and the ways to vote.

-If you tick "No" to one or both questions (or do not make a choice)
+If you check "No" to question B or do not make a choice

-- The CRA won't give your information to Elections Canada.
+- The CRA won't share your information with Elections Canada.

-- If you're eligible to vote but not registered at the correct home address, you'll need to take steps to register when it's time to vote.
+- If you're eligible to vote but not registered, you'll need to take steps to register when it's time to vote.

 About the National Register of Electors

-Elections Canada shares voter information with most provinces and territories for provincial and territorial elections too, which reduces duplication and saves money.
+As part of data-sharing agreements, Elections Canada shares voter information with all provinces and territories for provincial and territorial elections.
+This improves the accuracy of the lists of electors, reduces duplication and saves taxpayer money.

-Elections Canada takes precautions to ensure that the information contained in the Register is kept secure and used for authorized purposes only.
+The privacy of all information is protected by the Canada Elections Act and the Privacy Act.
+Elections Canada takes precautions to ensure that the information in the Register is kept secure and used for authorized purposes only.

 The Register of Future Electors contains information (name, date of birth, gender, address, and unique identifier) on Canadian youth aged between 14 and 17 who consented to register with Elections Canada.
 Upon turning 18, eligible individuals will be added to the National Register of Electors to update lists of electors for federal elections and referendums.